Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

     ```

 <a name="create_verify_sigs"></a>
-## Creating and Verifying Signatures
+## Create and verify signatures

-To create and verify a signature:
+To create and verify a signature, follow these steps:

 1. Create an RSA key pair with the `CreateRsaKeyPair()` method of the [Tizen.Security.SecureRepository.KeyManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.SecureRepository.KeyManager.html) class: